mkdoc/mkcli/README.md

 ## Help

 ```
-Usage: mkcli [options]
+Usage: mkcli [options] [files...]

   Compiles markdown command line interface definitions to JSON and supplies
   renderers for converting the definitions to help files and man pages.
+If no
+  files are given input from stdin is expected.

+  If an input file is a directory then the directory is scanned for files
+  ending in md or markdown.

+  When files are given and no type is specified all types are created otherwise
+  when reading from stdin the json output type is assumed.

 Options
   -p, --package=[FILE]    Use package descriptor